Dmarabito/Daniel-Marabito-s-Portfolio/sql/IT2351EnterpriseDatabaseSystems/Assignment11/README.md

 # I do think my way is better but, got to do what I got to do.
 # For part 2, I set up a trigger when the courses table is updated it inserts 2 rows into the audit table.
 # for part 3, I do an update to trigger my trigger, and show the result in the audit table.
+# for part 4, I check if event schedular is on in the global variables